 Recipient of the 2013 ISPA “Outstanding Scientist” award, presented at the 11th international ISPA conference, held at the International Rice Research Institute (IRRI), Philippines.

-Please see Dr. Gibbs’ Google Scholar profile
+Please see Dr. Gibbs’ lab website and Google Scholar profile

 Gibbs DJ, Isa NM, Movahedi M, Lozano-Juste J, Mendiondo GM, Berckhan S, Marín-de la Rosa N, Vicente Conde J, Sousa Correia C, Pearce, SP, Bassel GW, Hamali B, Talloji P, Tomé DFA, Coego A, Beynon J, Alabadí D, Bachmair A, León J, Gray JE, Theodoulou FL, Holdsworth MJ (2014) Nitric oxide sensing in plants is mediated by proteolytic control of Group VII ERF transcription factors.
 Molecular Cell, 10.1016/j.molcel.2013.12.020